 Asin Tibuok, a rare 'unbroken' artisanal sea salt.
 Serve shaved using a microplane to give any dish a 'salt dusting'.
 Its application is only limited by the boundaries of your culinary intrigue.

 The ARTISAN at WORK

-Coconut husks are soaked in seawater for several months then sun dried.
-The husks are slowly burnt for several days with local hard woods, creating a coconut charcoal combination.
-The activated charcoal is then used to filter seawater which is roasted in clay pots until salt forms into a solid dome.
+Coconut husks are soaked in seawater for several months to absorb the sea's minerals in a paril ~ coral lined pits constructed among coastal mangroves where seawater is able to fill during high tide, soaking the coconut husks ~ then chopped into small pieces and sun dried for 2-3 days.
+The husks are slowly burnt for several days with local hard woods of ipil-ipil, mahogany, duhat or an-an, creating a coconut charcoal combination.
+The activated charcoal called gasang is then used to filter seawater which is roasted in clay pots until salt forms into a solid dome.
 The fire and heat must be controlled so the clay pots do not break or get too hot.
 This process takes all day; both fire and salt cannot be left alone.
 It takes the entire evening for the salt to cool so that it can be handled.